yashika-45/Currency-Convertor/README.md

-A simple currency convertor webpage designed using HTML,CSS and JavaScript.
+A simple currency converter webapp designed using HTML,CSS and JavaScript.

 ## Live Demo